serenitystar-ai/serenitystar-dotnet/README.md

 SerenityClient client = SerenityClient.Create("your-api-key");

-// Create an activity for streaming var options = new AgentExecutionOptions
+// Create an activity for streaming var options = new AgentExecutionReq
 {
     InputParameters = new Dictionary<string, object>
     {